-I have the sense that silence can sometimes be useful, but it usually just makes me feel uncomfortable.
-Does silence have benefits in negotiation?
+Question: I have the sense that silence can sometimes be useful, but it usually just makes me feel uncomfortable.
+Does silence in negotiation have benefits?

-Allowing a few moments of silence before you respond will help you turn off your internal voice and listen more effectively.
-An experienced corporate attorney recently told me about a junior investment banker he was coaching.
+Allowing a few moments of silence in negotiation before you respond will help you turn off your internal voice and listen more effectively.
+One example comes from an experienced corporate attorney’s interaction with a junior investment banker he was coaching.
 He observed that the banker would jump in with a response as soon as the other side finished speaking.
 The attorney suggested a slight pause—“Count to three in your head”—before responding.
 The result, according to the attorney, was like night and day.
 The banker performed substantively better and was perceived as wise beyond his years.

 As these guidelines suggest, sometimes the best thing to say in a negotiation is nothing at all.

 What do you think?
 Does silence in negotiation have benefits?
 What’s your experience?